1. Joint Compound / Drywall Mud

 What are the Additives in Drywall Mud:

 - The main mineral components of drywall mud are known as the fillers.
-These are limestone, mica, attapulgite, quartz, and talc.
+These are limestone, mica, attapulgite, and talc.
+Quartz is residual.

-Biocides should be expected in all pre-mixed formulations.
-Triazinetriethanol is common.
+- A biocide should be expected in pre-mixed formulas, Triazinetriethanol is common

 Spackle

-I personally found the odor to be rather strong when I was sensitive to chemicals.
+I personally found the odor of premixed spackle to be rather strong when I was sensitive to chemicals.
 Though for very small repairs this might be inconsequential for many people.

 Drywall Tape